NCAR/esds/posts/2021/esds-update-october-2021.md

   - Suggested checking out [Dask jobqueue options](http://jobqueue.dask.org/en/latest/)
 - What is the most efficient way to compute annual means from a bunch of Earth System Prediction (ESP) data?
   - For some cases, makes sense using the preprocess function when the files are big enough (ex.
 ESP Decadal Prediction datasets)
-    - Good case for preprocess - calculating annaul means with files ~10s of GB in size
+    - Good case for preprocess - calculating annual means with files ~10s of GB in size
     - Bad case for preprocess - working with many smaller files, which leads to a large number of tasks and a slower process

 ### Xarray Questions